-The golden hour is roughly one hour after sunrise and one hour before sunset.
-If you want a more exact time, you can use a golden hour calculator app like the Photographer’s Emphameris or a free app like Helios Golden Hour (for iOS) and Blue Hour Calculator (for Android).
+The golden hour starts roughly one hour after sunrise and one hour before sunset.
+If you want a more exact time for when the golden hour starts, you can use a golden hour calculator app like The Photographer’s Ephemeris.
+Or try other apps like Helios Golden Hour (for iOS) and Blue Hour Calculator (for Android).

-You can also use an online calculator like this one to find out when the golden hour starts at a specific location.
+You can also use an online golden hour calculator like this one to find out when the golden hours start at a specific location.

-Golden hour photography gets its characteristic look from the sun’s lower position in the sky.
+Golden hour gets its characteristic look since the sun is in a lower position in the sky.
 Compared to other times of day, golden hour light is:

 - Warm: the low angle of the sun creates an orange glow, associated with calm and happiness.

-- Directional: with the sun low in the sky, it’s easy to create back-lighting, side lighting or front lighting with just the sun and an inexpensive reflector or a modified fill flash.
+- Directional: since the sun is low in the sky, it’s easy to create back-lighting, side lighting or front lighting with just the sun and an inexpensive reflector or a modified fill flash.

 Together, those three characteristics form the magic of the golden hour.
-All you have to do is adjust your shooting time.
+All you have to do to take advantage of the golden hours is adjust your shooting time.
 And perhaps wake up a little earlier!

-To avoid that, plan on arriving at least an hour before sunset.
+To avoid rushing, plan on arriving at least an hour before sunset, depending on the weather conditions.
 If the weather is cloudy, give yourself even more time.
-Overcast days don’t provide quite the same magic, but the light is still soft and directional.
+Overcast days don’t provide quite the same magic, but the type of light is still soft and directional.

-If you’re new to working with light, pay attention to the sun’s position.
-For a portrait, arrange your shot so that the sun is to the side.
+If you’re new to working with light, pay attention to the sun’s position for the best quality of light.
+For portrait photography, arrange your shot so that the sun is to the side.
 If you are not shooting a portrait, the sun should be in front of your subject.
 Don’t use front lighting from the sun for portraits, or you’ll get a squint.

 One of the best uses for the golden hour is back-lighting.
 Placing the sun behind your subject gives you that magical glow.

-To make the most of back-lighting, you will need to shoot in manual mode to adjust exposure, or in a semi-manual mode such as aperture priority with spot metering.
+Shoot in manual mode to make the most of back-lighting and to adjust exposure.
+Or in a semi-manual mode such as aperture priority with spot metering.

 Spot metering tells the camera to expose for wherever the focal point is, instead of considering the entire scene.
 Without spot metering, you’ll most likely end up with a dark subject or even a silhouette.

-On most DSLRs, there’s a physical shortcut for the metering mode and on many models, you can also adjust metering mode inside the menu.
+On most DSLRs, there’s a physical shortcut for the metering mode.
+On many models, you can also adjust metering mode inside the menu.

-Another great way to shoot with golden hour backlight is to use a reflector to bounce some of the light back on the subject, creating a more even exposure.
+Another great way to shoot with golden hour backlight is to use a reflector.
+Bounce some of the light back on the subject, creating a more even exposure.
 A low-powered flash with a diffuser also does the trick.